ajksharma/resume/Readme.md

   name  '<Your Name>'
   email '<Your email>'
 ```
-Skill that goes to the Ruby group
+A skill that goes to the Ruby category.
-Sybmols here are CamelCased for skills and titlized for :under
 ```ruby
   skill :camel_casing, :under => :ruby
 ```
+Sybmols here are CamelCased for skills and titlized for :under
 If you need spacing use a string
 ```ruby
   skill 'I Like My Spaces', :under => :whitespace
 ```
-Other skill
+If you do not specify, skills get placed into the 'Other' category.
 ```ruby
   skill :cat_throwing
 ```
-Hobbies work the same way
+Hobbies work the same way.
 ```ruby
   hobby :markdown, :under => :lingua
 ```
-Jobs and Projects are pretty much the same with some differences
+Jobs and Projects are pretty much the same with some differences.

-Jobs require :at for employer
+Jobs require :at for employer.
 ```ruby
   job :programmer, :at => :hal
     # Dates are month, year -> whatever DateTime.parse can handle for month